johntilelli/johntilelli.github.io/_posts/2016-09-01-first-r-visualization.markdown

 <p> The data comes from a data challenge from a Bike Share Service called Pronto.
 They winners of last year’s contest are amazing.
 It will be a long time before I reach their level of expertise, but you have to start somewhere right? </p>

 <b> Conclusion: </b>
-<p>I think the graph, as simple as it is, does a good job at explaining what it set out to do – display volume of the bike share program in Seattle over time. </p>
+<p>I think the graph, as simple as it is, does a good job at explaining what it set out to do – display volume of the bike share program in Seattle over time.
+There are clearly a lot of improvements in the analysis of the bikeshare program in Seattle - for example, correlation with weather patterns/seasons, breakdown of volume or average time spent riding by weekday, etc. But hey, you have to start somewhere right? </p>